Grounds and Facilities poster

 Sir Ralph Lilley Turner MC, an English Indian languages philologist and well-known Orientalist, was elected Fellow of Christ’s in 1912, Honorary Fellow in 1950 and knighted for his many achievements.
 Thanks to his warnings that the forces lacked enough personnel trained in Asian languages during the Second World War, SOAS went on to train servicemen in Chinese and Japanese for intelligence work.

-The College library has eight Sanskrit manuscripts dating from the 18th and 19th centuries, plus a large collection of Arabic manuscripts, described in Edward G. Browne’s 1922 A Supplementary Handlist of the Muhammadan Manuscripts.
+Christ's Old Library has eight Sanskrit manuscripts dating from the 18th and 19th centuries, plus a large collection of Arabic manuscripts, described in Edward G. Browne’s 1922 A Supplementary Handlist of the Muhammadan Manuscripts.
 We update our collection annually to meet current study needs.

 Former Christ’s students have gone on to work in areas including journalism, television, management consulting, teaching and academia and the diplomatic service.